This post may contain affiliate links. Please see disclosure policy here.

 - Then add 4 1/2 cups powdered sugar and 1 tsp. almond extract Stir until smooth

-- Frost cake and eat!
+- Frost warm cake and eat!

 PeggyMetcalf says